-To be effective at social selling at an organization level, everyone needs to be engaged.
+To be effective at social selling on an organization level, everyone needs to be engaged.
 Like many successful business initiatives, social selling is a team effort.

-Sales may lead the charge, but marketing, communications, human resources, and other departments can all be an influence to social selling effectiveness.
-Here’s why more employees outside of sales should master social selling on LinkedIn.
+Sales may lead the charge, but marketing, communications, human resources, and other departments can all be instrumental for effective social selling.
+That’s why we think more employees outside of sales should master social selling on LinkedIn.

-Probably everything you’ve always associated with sales like locking down deals, cold-calling, and quota-building “magic” strategies.
+Honestly?
+Probably everything you’ve always associated with sales, like locking down deals, cold-calling, and quota-building “magic” strategies.

 How do I get started?
-Before diving in, make sure you and your team have social media accounts set up, mainly LinkedIn and Twitter.
+First, make sure every single person on your team has social media accounts on LinkedIn and Twitter.

-For sales teams, your social accounts should not just read like a resume or contain lackluster information.
-Instead, provide value to your potential buyers in your social profiles and become a trusted advisor in your industry.
+However, your social accounts shouldn’t read like a resume or contain nothing but canned information.
+Instead, provide unique value to your potential buyers with your social profiles to become a trusted advisor in your industry.

-- Powerful bio summary that shows your product or service value
+- Write a powerful bio that shows the value of your product or service

-- Human interactions and genuine interest in others
+- Pursue human interactions and show genuine interest in others

-Once you have your social accounts set up to perfection (Profile banner, profile pic, etc.), you need to begin your research.
+Once you have your social accounts created and curated, you’ll need to begin your research.
 What are your prospects or buyers sharing?
-Where do they hangout the most?
+Where do they hang out the most?
 Learn as much about them as you can.

-After your profiles and research have been done, you’ll need to figure out where your buyers are-generally speaking for B2B sales you need to be on LinkedIn, Twitter, and possibly other outlets like Facebook and Youtube.
+Next, you’ll need to figure out where your buyers are.
+Generally speaking, you need to be on LinkedIn, Twitter, and possibly Facebook or Youtube for B2B sales.

 What tools should I use?

 First, you’ll need social media accounts.
-Preferably LinkedIn, Twitter, and Facebook (XING if you’re in Europe).
+Preferably LinkedIn, Twitter, and Facebook (and XING if you’re in Europe).

-For help with prospecting, you might want something like LinkedIn Sales Navigator or SalesLoft.
+For help with prospecting, try using a platform like LinkedIn Sales Navigator or SalesLoft.